Discrete Microlocal Morse Theory: Derived Categories

 For general posets, $\stcplx^j(\sigma)$ can be arbitrarily large even when lengths of chains are bounded, because sizes of boundaries and coboundaries can be arbitrarily large.
 For simplicial complexes, we give an upper bound on $\stcplx^j(\sigma)$ depending on the dimension.

-\begin{proposition} Let $\Pi$ be a simplicial complex, $\sigma\in\Pi$ and $d\coloneqq \dim\St\sigma-\dim\sigma$.
+\begin{proposition} Let $\Pi$ be a simplicial complex, $\sigma\in\Pi$ and $d\coloneqq \dim\St\sigma-\dim\sigma$, where by $\dim\St\sigma$ we mean the maximum dimension of any $\tau\in\St\sigma$.
 Then This bound is asymptotically tight.
 If $\Pi=\Dnk{n}{d}$ is the $d$-skeleton of the $n$-simplex, $v$ is a vertex in $\Dnk{n}{d}$, and $j$ is fixed, then \end{proposition} \begin{proof} We prove the upper bound using Theorem~\ref{thm:multiplicities} and bounding dimensions of homology groups by dimensions of chain groups: